tieler-am-elster/Aurify/README.md

 This script was written for one specific purpose: to bypass main AUR repo downtime while maintaining simplicity and ease of use.

 ## Features
-- Install AUR packages directly from the GitHub mirror
+- Installing AUR packages directly from the GitHub mirror
 - Automatic dependency resolution (AUR + official repos)
 - Colored output for readability and accessibility
-- Build in a safe, temporary directory (no clutter)
+- Building in a safe, temporary directory (no clutter)

 ## Installation
 > [!WARNING]